faddix/BeamNG_DualSense/README.md

 **Manual Installation (Alternative):**
   - A. Download the [BNG_DSX.zip](https://github.com/faddix/BeamNG_DualSense/releases) file from GitHub and extract it into your `mods/repo` folder
-  - B. Download the latest version from the BeamNG Mod Page [here](https://www.beamng.com/resources/TODO), then move the `BeamNG_DualSenseX.zip` folder into your `mods/repo` folder (you can find it by clicking the "Open Mod folder" button in the BeamNG Mods Page)
+  - B. Download the latest version from the BeamNG Mod Page [here](https://www.beamng.com/resources/dualsense-integration-via-dsx.36016/), then move the `BNG_DSX.zip` folder into your `mods/repo` folder (you can find it by clicking the "Open Mod folder" button in the BeamNG Mods Page)
 ### 3. Configure DSX
 - Open the DSX app
 - Go to **Settings > Networking**